 Spring is a fab time of the year to spend in the garden and it is the perfect season to introduce children to gardening and growing plants.
-Spring runs from around the 20-21st of March til the 20-21st of June so it is the time of the year when the days are getting longer, the sun is getting warmer and nature finally awakes after the winter months.
+Spring this year runs from the 20th of March 2023 to the 21st of June 2023 (these dates vary slightly each year) so it is the time of the year when the days are getting longer, the sun is getting warmer and nature finally awakes after the winter months.

-There are a huge variety of both flowers and vegetable plants that can be sown at the beginning of spring.
+There are a huge variety of both flowers and vegetable plants that can be sown during spring.
 Out of my own experience I would recommend getting children to decide what they would like to grow and why.
-If they are keen to grow their own food, vegetables, berries such as strawberries and edible flowers are great options.
+If they are keen to grow their own food, vegetables, berries and edible flowers are great options.
 If you are sowing flowers think about picking good pollinators or flowers that can also provide food for birds in Autumn.

 My girls like growing pretty much anything from seed even if they are not going to necessarily eat the produce.
 In my experience as an amateur gardener, unless you are looking to grow prize winning crops, most vegetables are pretty simple to grow.
 Tomatoes, courgettes and pumpkins are definitely those that have worked best for us when started indoors.
 Early peas, carrots and beetroots are great crops as they can be sown outdoors earlier than other veggies and tend to be easy to grow.
 If you decide to chose heritage carrots seeds that are not bred for their resistance to carrot fly, I would recommend using netting to protect the crop.
 I have had a heartbroken child (and adult!) in the past when our crop was decimated and you will not know about it until you are digging the carrots up!